kwerty/DviZe.Hid.Win/docs/HidEnumerator.md

 Subscribes to HID device events.

-The callback will be invoked once for each currently mounted device, and again any time a device is mounts or dismounts in future.
+`callback` will be invoked once for each currently mounted device, and again any time a device is mounts or dismounts in future.

 Callbacks are invoked one at a time, never concurrently.